waywardgeek/infnoise/README.md

 ### Theory of Operation

-The ideal case is easy to understand.
 Consider how a successive-aproximation A/D converter works.
-Each clock, we compare the input voltage to the output of a D/A converter, and if it's higher, the next bit is 0, and if lower, it's a 0.
+Each clock cycle, we compare the input voltage to the output of a D/A converter, and if it's higher, the next bit out is 1, and if lower, it's a 0.
 We use binary search to zero-in on the analog input value.
-Here is a block diagram from Wikipedia for a SAR A/D:
+Here is a block diagram from Wikipedia:

 ![Successive aproximation A/D block diagram](images/SA_ADC_block_diagram.png?raw=true "SAR
 A/D Block Diagram")

 There is another way to build a successive-aproximation A/D that eliminates the D/A converter.
-Compare the input to Vref as before, but if it is larger, subtract Vref.
+Compare the input to Vref (1/2 supply), and if it is larger, subtract Vref from the input.
 Then multiply by 2X.
-Every cycle, we get one more bit out.
-We eliminate the D/A conveter, and can continue estimating lower and lower bits, as long as we want.
-What are we measuring when we get down to bits higher than 30?
-It's just noise in the circuit.
+The bit out is the value of the comparator.

+    Vin' = Vin >= Vref?
+Vin - Vref : Vref

+This eliminates the D/A conveter, and has no limit on how many bits we shift out.
+In reality, the only reason we do not use this architecture for real A/D converters is that it's accuracy depends on the accuracy of the multiply by 2X operation.
+A simple circuit with 1% resistors would only achieve about a 7 bit resolution.

+However, just because the bits are not accurate does not mean we can't keep shifting them out.
+What are we measuring after shifting 30 times?
+It's just noise in the circuit, with no correlation to the original Vin.
+It's totally random unpredictable nonsense.
+This is the idea behind the Infinite Noise Multiplier.

-If this A/D converter was perfect, both 0's and 1's should occur with equal probability, with no correlation between bits.
+If this A/D converter was perfect, both 0's and 1's should shift out with equal probability, with no correlation between bits.
 This has been verified C simulations and dieharder.
 However, due to accuracy limitations on real components, we cannot multiply by exactly 2X every cycle.
 When the loop amplification is < 2X, the entropy per output bit is reduced, but can be easily computed.
-If E is the entropy per bit, and K is the loop amplification,
+If E is the entropy per bit, and K is the loop amplification, then:
-then:

     E = log(K)/log(2)